-gdsfactory is an open source project that is open to any contributions from any of its users.
+gdsfactory is an open source project that welcomes contributions from any of its users.

 To contribute to the project you will need to install it from GitHub and install it with

 make install.
 After your improvements

 To help you with code quality checks

 make install will install some pre-commit hooks for you to ensure code is up to standards before you even commit with GIT.

 pytest.
 This will run 3 types of tests:

 pytest will test any function that starts with

 test_.
 You can assert the number of polygons, the name, the length of a route or whatever you want.